01 of 08

 Dogs are great companions to people, but most dogs like to play with other dogs once in a while, too.
 If your furry friend is a social pup, one of the beauties of planning a trip to the Dog Chapel in Vermont is that you're almost guaranteed to meet up with some other dogs while you're there.

-If you want to be absolutely certain that you'll find playmates for your pooch, visit the Dog Chapel during the annual Dog Fests.
+If you want to be absolutely certain that you'll find playmates for your pooch, visit the Dog Chapel during the annual summer or fall Dog Party.
 In the past few years, hundreds of dogs and their owners have come from as far away as Alaska to enjoy a day of activities.Continue to 8 of 8 below.

 08 of 08